valohai/docs/source/howto/data/tag-files.rst

     metadata = {
-        "valohai.tags": ["prod", "lemonade"], # creates Valohai tags for the file "valohai.alias": ["model-prod"], # creates or updates a Valohai alias to point to this file "key": "value",
+        "valohai.tags": ["prod", "lemonade"], # creates Valohai tags for the file "valohai.alias": ["model-prod"], # creates or updates a Valohai data alias to point to this output file "key": "value",
         "sample": "metadata"
     }